Zimbabwe calls for extradition of Cecil the lion's killer

 However, permitted trophy hunting is far from universal in Africa.

-The government in neighboring Botswana where it is illegal said the Cecil case illustrates the risks.
+The government in neighbouring Botswana where it is illegal said the Cecil case illustrates the risks.

 "It is our stern belief that safari hunting of threatened species such as lions has the potential to undermine our regional anti-poaching efforts as it encourages illegal trade, which in turn promotes poaching," it said in a statement.